yanganto/near-staking-knd/docs/build.md

 kuutamod 0.1.0
 ```

-It's also possible to open a shell with development dependencies like this:
+It is also possible to open a shell with development dependencies like this:

 ```
 git clone https://github.com/kuutamoaps/kuutamod/